-I chose to study Petroleum Engineering because the scale of the industry fascinated me.
-Figures like hundreds of millions of dollars or thousands of barrels per day are commonplace for the petroleum engineer and are a bit hard to even wrap your head around.
+I chose to study petroleum engineering because the scale of the industry fascinated me.
+Figures like hundreds of millions of dollars or thousands of barrels per day are commonplace for the petroleum engineer and are a bit hard to even wrap your head around at first.
 Aside from that, petroleum engineering is a profession that is so globally transferable that one can end up in any corner of the planet if they so choose.
 So, it gives the opportunity to travel as a professional.
-I decided to do a double degree with Mining Engineering for many of the same reasons - it was another industry that fascinated me.
-Now the hardest choice is deciding which one of the two careers to pursue in future!
+I decided to do a double degree with mining engineering for many of the same reasons - it was another industry that fascinated me.
+The hardest choice with this double degree is deciding which one of the two to pursue as a future career!

 The student life and culture at UNSW are great.
 No matter what your hobby or favourite pass-time is, there's a group for you.
 There are world-class facilities to study in, clubs dedicated to just about any sport you've ever heard of, and always some social event to get involved in.
-What's great about both mining and petroleum is that both cohorts have societies dedicated to professional development and networking with industry.
-The Australian Institute of Mining and Metallurgy- AusIMM Sydney Student Chapter and the Society of Petroleum Engineers (SPE).
-That's another opportunity to get a head start in your career.
+What is great about both mining and petroleum is that both cohorts have societies dedicated to professional development and networking with industry- The Australian Institute of Mining and Metallurgy- AusIMM Sydney Student Chapter and the Society of Petroleum Engineers (SPE).
+That's another opportunity to get a head start in your career, and it also lets you make good friends with your peers while here.
 Plus, the city of Sydney really is iconic and has so much to offer for those who never lived here (like me)!